ahmadrosid/ahmadrosid/README.md

 ### 🔭 Side Project

-Since last year I have interested in Search Engine.
-My first experience with search engine is Elasticsearch whic is I use at my company.
-But on my project I decided to use Apache Solr, for me Apache Solr is more simple to work with.
-This project is Codesearch to that I'm working on which is tough me a lot about inverted index and search engine with Lucene and Solr.
+Search Engine has been of interest to me since last year.
+The first search engine I used was Elasticsearch, which I use at work.
+However, on my project, I decided to use Apache Solr, since I find it to be easier to use.
+Currently I'm working on Codesearch, which teaches me about inverted index and search engines such as Lucene and Solr.

 - [heline.dev](https://heline.dev)

+### 👯 Tools At Work

+As a Backend Developer, I use a variety of programming languages, but I am most proficient in Javascript/Typescript, Golang, PHP.
+I am also looking for a job in Rust, which is currently my most favorite language.

 <!--
 **ahmadrosid/ahmadrosid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.